 Assessments and controls

-This guide explains what the People at Work survey is, why the change matters, what your options are after October 2026, and how to choose the right approach for your organisation.
+This guide covers what the People at Work survey is, why it is being decommissioned, the key dates you need to act on, how to export your existing data, what your alternatives are after October 2026, and how to choose the right approach for your organisation.

 What the People at Work survey is